ringmesh/web/docs/glossary.md

  * Point - A position in space: (x,y) in 2D or (x,y,z) in 3D.
  * Segment - Part of a line bounded by two distinct points.
  * Polygon - Part of a plane bounded by a finite number of non-intersecting segments closing in a loop.
- * Polyhedron - Part of a space bounded by a finite number of non_intersecting polygons defining an interior and an exterior.
+ * Polyhedron - Part of a space bounded by a finite number of non-intersecting polygons defining an interior and an exterior.

- * N-simplex - the convex-hull of N+1 points
+ * N-simplex - The convex-hull of N+1 points
    * Point: 0-simplex
    * Segment: 1-simplex
    * Triangle: 2-simplex